DivanVanZyl/Setup-MariaDB-server/README.md

 # Setup-MariaDB-server
 Setup MariaDB server for remote client access

+Installed on Ubuntu 20:
+sudo apt install mariadb-server

+Edit the option file.
-The option file in the home dir had no effect.
+The option file in the home dir had no effect in my case.
-Option file that actually registed with MariaDB: /etc/mysql/my.cnf
+Option file that actually registed with MariaDB: sudo nano /etc/mysql/my.cnf

-Comment out the below lines:
+Comment out the below lines(if exists):
  [mysqld]
     ...
     #skip-networking